We think this movie stands out for:

 Is it any good?

 This film truly is a masterpiece that presents the heart-wrenching stories of eight different women and steers clear of lapsing into sugary melodrama.
-The film serves as a seldom-seen meaty vehicle for Asian-American actors.
+The Joy Luck Club serves as a seldom-seen meaty vehicle for Asian-American actors.
 Rarely does one see a film that engages so thoughtfully with its female characters.

 Alternating from traditional Chinese clothing to Americanized tailored men's and women's suits to contemporary business and casual wear, the costume design uses line, color, and style to help transport the viewer from place to place and communicate the characters' places within varying periods of divided societies.
 Come prepared with a box of tissues.
 The cumulative effect of the various stories may leave the viewer reaching for a hanky or two.
 Mothers and daughters might enjoy viewing this film together as a means of sparking discussion about their own relationships.

 Families can talk about family and cultural differences.What are some ways in which Chinese culture appears different than (or similar to) American culture.
 How does the shift from China to the United States change the ways that families interact with each other (or does it)?
 Do these characters have any added pressures put on them by their cultural heritage?